 In Labrador City, Newfoundland, Canada, they have lots of Snow and Ice festivals every year!
 There is one at Christmas, one in February for Valentines Day, and a Winter Carnival.
 Gary and Debbie, from Labrador City, have kindly allowed me to use some pictures of Christmas Snow sculptures.

 Some Snow and Ice Records

-The largest snowman in the world was made in Bethel, Maine, USA, in 2008.
+The tallest snowman in the world was made in Bethel, Maine, USA, in 2008.
 It was a snow woman called Olympia Snowe, named after a U.S. Senator representing Maine.
 Olympia Snowe was 122 ft 1 inch (37.21 m) tall.
 The previous record snowman also being to Bethel, Maine and was Angus the snowman who was 113 ft, 7.5in (35.5m) high.